Jacek Wiśniewski

-Jacek Wiśniewski (born 7 June 1974) is a Polish former footballer.
+Jacek Wiśniewski (born 7 June 1974) is a Polish former professional footballer who played as a defender.

 Born in Gliwice, Wiśniewski began playing football with the youth side Walce Zabrze and trained as a boxer.

-He played professional football as a defender for Górnik Zabrze, Cracovia, Jastrzębie and Ruch Radzionków.
+He played for Górnik Zabrze, Cracovia Jastrzębie and Ruch Radzionków.
 Wiśniewski signed a 1.5-year contract with Wisła Płock in 2008.
-He ended his career with Gwarek Ornontowice, retiring in 2012.

 After he retired from playing football, Wiśniewski began a MMA career.
 He lost to Kamil Waluś in his debut at KSW XX, on September 15, 2012.